descope/react-sdk/README.md

 #### Access Key Management

-The `Access Key Management` widget lets you delegate the creation of access keys to your users and also provide information about existing ones:
+The `Access Key Management` widget lets you delegate the creation of access keys to your users and provide information on existing ones.

-`Name` `Status` `Created By` `Expiration Time` `Roles` `Client ID`

-The widget also lets you:
+The widget lets you:

+- Create an access key
-- Enable / disable an existing access key.
+- Activate / deactivate an existing access key
-- Delete an exising access key.
+- Delete an exising access key

-Note:

-- You cannot edit an existing key's information, through the widget.

 ###### Usage